-The following command will help us to install the World Wide Web text based client in our Ubuntu machine.
+The following command will help us to install the World Wide Web text based client in our Linux machine.

-After the installation is finished, run the following command to Google from the terminal.
-Note: Use the arrow keys to navigate throug links and boxes and type enter if you want to put text in a box.
+After the installation is finished, run the following command to use google from the terminal.
+Note: Use the arrow keys to navigate through links and boxes and type enter if you want to put text in a box.

 Do you guys use gmail?
 The cool thing is that you can access your gmail account directly from the terminal via the w3m tool.

-Hey, you binary geeks, i think it is time to read some articles from linoxide, but this time from the terminal.
-We don't need a web browser, we are linux geeks, give us a tool and we will google with it!
+Hey, you binary geeks, I think it is time to read some articles from our site linoxide, but this time from the terminal.
+We don't need a web browser, we are linux geeks, we will use a good tool to reach our site from the terminal!